 Please read our Curriculum Enrichment Booklet to find out more about what each year group will experience.

-If you have any questions about our curriculum or the work we do in school, please speak to your child’s class teacher or alternatively, contact the school and our Headteacher, Mrs Edwards, who will be happy to help.
+If you have any questions about our curriculum or the work we do in school, please speak to your child’s class teacher or alternatively, contact the school who will be happy to help.

 Teachers, children and parents meet termly to discuss the child’s progress and targets are set for the forthcoming term.